tawsif76/TCP-Cubic-Link-Failure/README.md

 ## **Analysis of Results**

-The effect of the link failure and the subsequent rerouting appears clearly in three metrics: Hop Count, Throughput, and Average Delay.
+The effect of the link failure and the subsequent rerouting appears clearly in three metrics: Hop Count, Throughput, and Average Delay, Congestion Window (CWND).

 ---